 This is when James discovered that her eyes are dark blue–his favorite color~

-One of the Momys gave Verity these cute little booties.
-Another Momys crocheted that super-soft blanket for her~
+One of my online friends gave Verity these cute little booties.
+Another friend crocheted that super-soft blanket for her~

 Grandma S. gave her this tiny skirt outfit that says, “Mommy loves me.”
 Verity’s crooked little yawn looks just like her Daddy’s~